HIPAA: Frequently Asked Questions

 • In HIPAA, what does the right to receive a notice of privacy practices mean?

 • Patients must be provided with a notice that explains how their PHI may be used and shared, as well as their rights concerning that information.
+This right requires covered entities to provide patients with a clear, accessible document outlining their privacy practices.
+The Notice of Privacy Practices (NPP) must include:

 • In HIPAA, what does the right to request restrictions mean?